curveball/next-a12n/README.md

 ![Screenshot of view after a new client is added with Oauth2 configurations](./docs/img/after-adding-client.png)

-Save the values of `clientId` and `clientSecret` for the next step.
+Hang onto the values of `clientId` and `clientSecret` for the next step.

 You can also add more apps by selecting "Manage Clients" from the `a12n-server` dashboard.